Our work wouldn’t be possible without the generous and ongoing support of the following individuals & organisations. (Click for more info)

 Corporate & Trust Partners

-Mr Price Sport has partnered with Project Rhino and have created beautiful custom rhino print t-shirts, that are available in stores.
+Mr Price Sport is a long-term partner of Project Rhino and the retailer has created beautiful custom rhino print t-shirts, that are available in stores.
 10% of each t-shirt sale is donated to Project Rhino to help protect SA’s rhinos.

 The Tusk Trust is currently supporting our rangers through the Wildlife Ranger Challenge Fund.

-The Wildlife Ranger Challenge is a race with one goal: to raise money to support thousands of rangers and protect iconic African wildlife such as elephants, pangolins, rhinos and lions.
+The 2020 Wildlife Ranger Challenge was a race with one goal: to raise money to support thousands of rangers and protect iconic African wildlife such as elephants, pangolins, rhinos and lions.

 The Project Rhino K9-Unit joined 50 ranger teams from across Africa in a series of weekly High-Intensity Interval Training (HIIT) Challenges in the lead up to the Wildlife Challenge on 3 October – an epic 21km race (with backpacks) as well as tasks to put their ranger knowledge to the test.
 The Challenge is supported by the Scheinberg Covid-19 relief fund, enabling at least 10 000 rangers to get back in the field in at least 30 protected areas.